 4) Calzones may be made in a pocket shape or a round shape.
 If you are making both kinds (pizza and spinach), you can make one variety in the round shape (easier to form) and one in the pocket shape to make it easy to tell them apart.

-5) When making the pizza variety, keep filling away from edges of dough to avoid problems with getting them to seal properly.
+5) When making the pockets, especially with the pizza variety, keep filling away from edges of dough to avoid problems with getting them to seal properly.
 (However, even if they occasionally “leak” during cooking, they will still taste great!)

 6) *A head or bulb of garlic usually contains about 10 cloves.
 1 clove = 1 teaspoon chopped garlic = 1/2 teaspoon minced garlic = 1/8 teaspoon garlic powder = 1/2 teaspoon garlic flakes = 1/4 teaspoon granulated garlic = 1/2 teaspoon garlic juice